jundalisay/sp/content/en/superphysics/principles/chapter-08k.md

 <!-- This is in line with the ancient 5 Elements model and is what Kepler's data-driven astrology was trying to prove.
 Unfortunately, science only took his astronomical observations, as Kepler's Laws.
 You could think of stars and supernovae as the 'deploy' phase of the aethereal ideas of the Supreme onto reality. -->

+Math and science have nothing on the nature of ideas and feelings, and the souls that have those feelings and ideas.

-Math, on the other hand, is confined to physical perceptions.
-The best that math and science can do is to speculate on the causes of problems based on the pattern of effects.
-It's like a blind man groping in the dark to discover where he is or what's around him.
+The best that they can do is to speculate on the causes of problems based on the pattern of effects.
+-  It's like a blind man groping in the dark to discover where he is or what's around him.

 For example, science knows that global warming is caused by greenhouse gas emissions.
 But it is helpless in actually solving those emissions which is rooted in the love for the causes of emissions:
 - the love of eating meat